 5. Adjust the levels

 Make sure you’ve used the best words you can use, both for your audience and your subject.
 Like a washed-out photo, some words fundamentally weaken writing.
 Words like very, actual, in my opinion, really, just water down your writing when you’re trying to do the opposite.
 If you use these, try intensifying with a better word for what you’re using those words to modify.
-Also, be vigilant about strong nouns and active verbs. them, it, there, he, and other pronouns, or Is, are, was and other forms of to be, remember that there is a better way to say that, four times out of five.
+Also, be vigilant about strong nouns and active verbs.
+Remember that there is a better way to say sentences that heavily feature pronouns (like them, it, he) and forms of to be (like is, are, was).
 Good writing almost never needs them, and they de-saturate your work.

 7. Correct and remove spots